Feature Focus: Cloud Service Recommendations, a step further in your Cloud journey

 From where do these Cloud recommendations originate?

 One can learn a lot of things when looking at Software Intelligence insights.
 Generally speaking, CAST Highlight analyzes aspects of software that could be improved or fixed such as: overly complex code, patterns that could be blockers during a Cloud migration, and vulnerable or obsolete Open Source components that could put an application at risk.
-We leveraged these Software Intelligence insights, in partnership with Cloud experts from Amazon Web Services and Microsoft Azure, in a series of workshops to translate them into specific recommendations for adopting various cloud services on AWS and Azure.
+We leveraged these Software Intelligence insights, in partnership with Cloud experts from Amazon Web Services and Microsoft Azure, in a series of workshops to translate them into specific recommendations for adopting various cloud services on AWS, Azure and IBM Cloud.

 Four insight categories are combined in CAST Highlight to build Cloud service recommendations:

 - Technology inventory: based on the different technologies detected during the scan, some Cloud services can be recommended.
-For instance, if an application is made of 10.5K lines of code of SHELL or Python scripts, it could take advantage of Cloud-based Batch services such as Azure Batch or AWS Batch.
-Another example could be an application primarily composed of Java, which is a good candidate to run as a container and consume some Amazon ECS (Elastic Container Service) instances.
+For instance, if an application is made of 10.5K lines of code of SHELL or Python scripts, it could take advantage of Cloud-based Batch services such as Azure Batch, AWS Batch or IBM Workload Automation.
+Another example could be an application primarily composed of Java, which is a good candidate to run as a container and consume some Amazon ECS (Elastic Container Service) or IBM Cloud Virtual Server for VPC instances.

 - CloudReady patterns: the hundreds of Cloud patterns, blockers and boosters are also used to identify eligible Cloud services.
 For instance, if CAST Highlight detected during the code scan that an application relies on a PostgreSQL database (a CloudReady booster), it can adopt an Amazon RDS instance or an Azure Database for running PostgreSQL.
-Conversely, when a Cloud blocker shows up such as direct file manipulations in the code, it could leverage Cloud-based storage services such as Azure Storage or Amazon S3.
+Conversely, when a Cloud blocker shows up such as direct file manipulations in the code, it could leverage Cloud-based storage services such as Azure Storage, Amazon S3 or IBM Cloud Object Storage.

 - Open Source components: using the Software Composition features in CAST Highlight, some detected third-party / OSS components correlate with possible Cloud service recommendations.
 For instance, Amazon EMR or Azure HDInsight could be adopted when CAST Highlight detects Hadoop, Spark or HBase dependencies in a scanned application.